 Source: Morgan Stanley – SF has an outsized proportion of core office jobs with high WFH potential

 Although the Total Addressable Market is high, the US workforce won’t need to fully transition out of office spaces for real estate to see an impact.
-The total population of remote workers is highly dependent on income levels, demographics, and education–all together, work from home will result in structurally higher office vacancy.
+The total population of remote workers is highly dependent on income levels, demographics, and education–all together, work from home will result in structurally higher office vacancies.

 Vacancy estimates are also impacted by supply and job growth coming out of a post-Covid recession.
 Offices will likely face impact from social distancing requirements, which state that every office must have at least 175 square feet of space per person.

 With all of this said, analysts at Morgan Stanley believe that New York vacancy rates will be around 10-11%, and San Francisco will be approximately 7-8%.
 To put those statistics into perspective, a 10% vacancy rate is historically a tipping point where landlords start to lose pricing power and where market-to-rent growth goes negative.